-Stephen P. Becker, PhD, is a professor of pediatrics in the Division of Behavioral Medicine and Clinical Psychology's Center for ADHD at Cincinnati Children’s Hospital Medical Center within the University of Cincinnati Department of Pediatrics.
+Stephen P. Becker, PhD, is professor of pediatrics, associate division director-research, and co-director of the Center for ADHD in the Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center within the University of Cincinnati Department of Pediatrics.
 Dr. Becker completed his graduate training in clinical psychology at Miami University and his pre-doctoral psychology internship at Cincinnati Children's Hospital Medical Center.

-Dr. Becker has authored or co-authored over 100 publications on ADHD and related topics and serves on the editorial/advisory boards of the Journal of Abnormal Child Psychology, Journal of Attention Disorders, Journal of Youth and Adolescence, Adolescent Research Review, and The ADHD Report.
+Stephen has authored or co-authored over 250 peer-reviewed papers on ADHD and related topics, edited a book on ADHD in adolescence, and serves as a joint editor for JCPP Advances and on the editorial boards of Research on Child and Adolescent Psychopathology, Journal of Attention Disorders, Journal of Youth and Adolescence, Adolescent Research Review, and the Journal of Consulting and Clinical Psychology.

 BM: Taylor University, Upland, IN, 2004.